immich-app/immich/README.md

 # Known Issue

 TensorFlow doesn't run with older CPU architecture, it requires CPU with AVX and AVX2 instruction set.
-If you encounter error `illegal instruction core dump` when running the docker-compose command above, check for your CPU flags with the command ad make sure you see `AVX` and `AVX2`.
+If you encounter the error `illegal instruction core dump` when running the docker-compose command above, check for your CPU flags with the command and make sure you see `AVX` and `AVX2`.
 Otherwise, switch to a different VM/desktop with different architecture.

 ```bash
 more /proc/cpuinfo | grep flags